JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 ```

 # Description
-This is a distributed Parallel Pipeline using active inference to dynamically change the size/frequency/complexity of the tasks.
+This is a distributed Parallel Pipeline using active inference to dynamically change the size/frequency/complexity of the tasks, based on the current available computational resources of the system.
-The goal is to run computations on a live video stream in parallel.
+The goal is to run YOLOv11 inference on a live video stream using multiple distributed workers in parallel.
 It consists of 3 program types:

 - Producer
 - Worker
 - Collector

-This is an edge node for a distributed systems.
-The distributed system consists of multiple edge nodes and a single controller.
 ## Producer
 The producer constantly creates work (frames of the source video stream) in the form of multiple `Task` objects.
 A `Task` is `numpy.ndarray` with a `id` and `type`.
 For example, when running inference on a video stream the producer would produce tasks such as: